TripleJ160/FPGA-Audio-Recorder/README.md

 A video demonstration of the project can be found here: https://youtu.be/Eu4xqRAyRH4

 # Team Members
-Johan John Joji
+- Johan John Joji
-Lazar Lazarevich
+- Lazar Lazarevic
-Brendan Berlin
+- Brendan Berlin

 License
 This project is licensed under the MIT License.